• Skip to main content

 It is available in powder form and can be used as a substitute for cornstarch.
 When substituting pectin powder for cornstarch, use ¼ teaspoon of pectin for every tablespoon of cornstarch that a recipe calls for.

-It should also be noted that pectin needs to be cooked to activate its thickening properties, so it's best suited for recipes that require a longer cooking time.
+It should also be noted that pectin must be cooked to activate its thickening properties, so it's best suited for recipes requiring longer cooking time.

 9. Psyllium Husk Powder